 At Williams Stone Carpenter Buczek, PC, our divorce attorneys work with clients throughout Northern Virginia.
-We have offices in Stafford and Fredericksburg and handle every facet that often occurs as a result of divorce, including spousal support, equitable distribution, child custody, child support, protective orders, adoption, premarital agreements and name changes.
+We have offices in Stafford, Fredericksburg & Manassas and handle every facet that often occurs as a result of divorce, including spousal support, equitable distribution, child custody, child support, protective orders, adoption, premarital agreements and name changes.

 Grounds for Divorce

 In Virginia, it is required that "grounds for divorce" exist and is proven to the court.
 This holds true even if you and your spouse both agree to the divorce.
 Each type of divorce has particular merits which are best discussed with a qualified attorney.
 Our law firm can meet with you and review options of either a fault or a no-fault divorce.

 If you and your spouse have lived apart for more than one year, a no-fault divorce may possibly be granted.
 This usually means separate homes and not simply moving to another bedroom.
 That said, Virginia law realizes that it may not be possible for a spouse to leave the home for economic or other reasons.
 In limited situations, a divorce may be granted where a couple lives entirely separate lives in addition to living in separate bedrooms.
 If a property settlement or separation agreement has been filed and you have no minor children, the time period may be reduced from one year to six months.
 It is required that one party intended for the separation to be permanent.

 Virginia recognizes adultery, cruelty, willful desertion or abandonment and incarceration for a felony of one year or longer as fault-based grounds for divorce.
 Depending on your situation, it may be advantageous for you to seek a fault-based divorce in Virginia.
 At Williams Stone Carpenter Buczek, PC, we highly recommend you consult with an attorney if pursuing a fault-based divorce.